 It’s worth saying that if you’re not an experienced long-distance hiker, the prospect of walking 30 km in a single day, at high altitude, might be a wee bit daunting.
 However, there’s no need to pass up this otherwise amazing journey as there are plenty of safe opportunities for pitching a tent for the night.

 You could even camp inside the stone walls of an ancient, roofless Inca house within one of the many ruin sites that aren’t listed or signposted.

 If you do decide the walk the whole distance in one day, you should bank on taking about 10 hours, including a couple of breaks for food.

-From anywhere in town it’s a short walk to base of the mountain and the start the steep, winding stone steps up to Machu Picchu.
+From anywhere in town it’s a short walk to the base of the mountain and the start of the steep, winding stone steps up to Machu Picchu.
 It may be far and it can take over an hour to reach the top, but the breathtaking scenery will make you glad you didn’t take the bus.

 …And voila, you’ve made it!
 Your very own DIY Machu Picchu adventure for as little as $70 including your ticket, transport and accommodation.

-DIY Machu Picchu Trek Costs (not including food and water)
+DIY Machu Picchu Trek Costs (not including food and water):